FrostyX/infra-docs/docs/sysadmin-guide/sops/infra-repo.rst

 To list koji admins::

-  koji list-history --permission=admin --active | grep grant
+  koji list-history -s user_perms --permission=admin --active

 For koji admins, they can run::